MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis.md

 4. In the **Add Module Mapping** confirmation dialog box that asks if you want to create a FastCGI application for this executable, click **Yes**.

     [![](using-fastcgi-to-host-php-applications-on-iis/_static/image4.jpg)](using-fastcgi-to-host-php-applications-on-iis/_static/image3.jpg)
-5. Test that the handler mapping works correctly by creating a phpinfo.php file in the C:\inetpub\wwwroot folder that contains the following code:
+5. Test that the handler mapping works correctly by creating a phpinfo.php file in the `C:\inetpub\wwwroot` folder that contains the following code:

     [!code-xml[Main](using-fastcgi-to-host-php-applications-on-iis/samples/sample2.xml)]
 6. Open a browser and navigate to http://localhost/phpinfo.php.
 If everything was setup correctly, you will see the standard PHP information page.

     [![](using-fastcgi-to-host-php-applications-on-iis/_static/image9.png)](using-fastcgi-to-host-php-applications-on-iis/_static/image8.png)

+    > [!NOTE]
-    **NOTE**: If you do not see **FastCgiModule** in the **Modules:** list, the module is either not registered or not enabled.
-To check if the FastCGI module is registered, open the IIS configuration file that is located at %*windir*%\windows\system32\config\applicationHost.config and check that the following line is present in the &lt;globalModules&gt; section:
+	> If you do not see **FastCgiModule** in the **Modules:** list, the module is either not registered or not enabled.
+To check if the FastCGI module is registered, open the IIS configuration file that is located at `%windir%\windows\system32\config\applicationHost.config` and check that the following line is present in the `&lt;globalModules&gt;` section:

     [!code-xml[Main](using-fastcgi-to-host-php-applications-on-iis/samples/sample3.xml)]